BrandonTang89/AutoCite/README.md

 - The CLI version only supports Chicago formatting style
 - Some citations are just generally wonky
 - Some webpages are encoded and won't work with AutoCite
 - This quite stupid but for the webpage, the citations returned are shuffled.
-Will fix eventually.
+Will fix eventually, actually maybe not because we already have the AWS lambda version..

 Thus, AutoCite is still not as good as a manual citation job.
 However, if you were looking for perfect citations, you wouldn't be looking for an automated batch citation tool :)